-- 503.4.1 Entrances.
-Entrances to roads, trails or other access ways which have been closed with gates and barriers in accordance with Section 503.5 shall not be obstructed by parked vehicles. - 503.4.2 Towing notification.
-At each entrance to property where fire lanes have been designated, signs shall be posted in a clearly conspicuous location and shall clearly state that vehicles parked in fire lanes may be impounded, and the name, telephone number, and address of the towing firm where the vehicle may be redeemed. - 503.4.3 Property owner responsible.
-The owner, manager or person in charge of any property upon which designated fire lanes have been established shall prevent the parking of vehicles or placement of other obstructions in such fire lanes. - 503.4.4 Violation civil infraction violation.
-Any person who fails to mark or maintain the marking of a designated fire lane as prescribed in this chapter or who parks a vehicle in, allows the parking of a vehicle in, obstructs or allows the obstruction of a designated fire lane commits a civil infraction violation. to which the provisions of Chapter 7.80 RCW shall apply.
-The monetary penalty for parking a vehicle in, allowing the parking of a vehicle in, obstructing or allowing the obstruction of a designated fire lane shall be the same as for a class 1 civil infraction pursuant to the provisions of Chapter 7.80 RCW one hundred dollars (\$100.00). - 503.4.5 Impoundment.
-Any vehicle or object obstructing a designated fire lane, whether on public or private property, is hereby declared a hazard and may be abated without prior notification to its owner by impoundment pursuant to the applicable state law. - 503.4.6.
+503.4.1 Entrances.
+Entrances to roads, trails or other access ways which have been closed with gates and barriers in accordance with Section 503.5 shall not be obstructed by parked vehicles.

+503.4.2 Towing notification.
+At each entrance to property where fire lanes have been designated, signs shall be posted in a clearly conspicuous location and shall clearly state that vehicles parked in fire lanes may be impounded, and the name, telephone number, and address of the towing firm where the vehicle may be redeemed.

+503.4.3 Property owner responsible.
+The owner, manager or person in charge of any property upon which designated fire lanes have been established shall prevent the parking of vehicles or placement of other obstructions in such fire lanes.

+503.4.4 Violation - civil violation.
+Any person who fails to mark or maintain the marking of a designated fire lane as prescribed in this chapter or who parks a vehicle in, allows the parking of a vehicle in, obstructs or allows the obstruction of a designated fire lane commits a civil violation.
+The monetary penalty shall be the same as for a class 1 civil infraction pursuant to the provisions of Chapter 7.80 RCW.

+503.4.5 Impoundment.
+Any vehicle or object obstructing a designated fire lane, whether on public or private property, is hereby declared a hazard and may be abated without prior notification to its owner by impoundment pursuant to the applicable state law.

+503.4.6.
 Authorization.
-The fire chief, or his or her designee, is authorized to take such lawful action, including impoundment or the writing and issuance of citations for civil infractions, as may be required to enforce the provisions of this section. - 503.4.7 Obstructing a fire facility.
-It is hereby declared a violation of this section to stop, park a vehicle, or otherwise obstruct any fire station facility housing emergency response apparatus. - 23.11.503.6 International Fire Code Section 503.6 amended Security gates.
+The fire chief, or his or her designee, is authorized to take such lawful action, including impoundment or the writing and issuance of citations for civil infractions, as may be required to enforce the provisions of this section.

+503.4.7 Obstructing a fire facility.
+It is hereby declared a violation of this section to stop, park a vehicle, or otherwise obstruct any fire station facility housing emergency response apparatus.

+23.11.503.6 International Fire Code Section 503.6 amended - Security gates.